fastmcp-me/databricks-mcp-server/README.md

 **Parameters:**
 - `statement` (string, required): The SQL statement to execute
 - `timeout_seconds` (number, optional, default: 60): Timeout in seconds for the statement execution
+- `row_limit` (number, optional, default: 100): Maximum number of rows to return in the result

 **Returns:** JSON object containing columns and rows from the query result